shivannis/xandr-docs-public/xandr-docs/articles/monetize/valuation.md

   advertiser
 - How recently the user has been served impressions from this advertiser

-## Predicting post-click and Post-view Conversions
+## Predicting post-click and post-view conversions

 You can set a CPA goal that optimizes to both post-click and post-view conversions for both retargeting line items (line items that target